libsteve/altece.github.io/about.md

     <img class="large" src="/images/me/me.jpg"/>
 </figure>

-I gradutaed from the [Rochester Institute of Technology](http://www.rit.edu/) in 2015 with a batchelors in [Computer Science](http://en.wikipedia.org/wiki/Computer_science) and a minor in [Deaf Cultural Studies](http://en.wikipedia.org/wiki/Deaf_culture).
+I graduated from the [Rochester Institute of Technology](http://www.rit.edu/) in 2015 with a batchelors in [Computer Science](http://en.wikipedia.org/wiki/Computer_science) and a minor in [Deaf Cultural Studies](http://en.wikipedia.org/wiki/Deaf_culture).

 Science, mathematics, and linguistics peak my interests and fuel an urge to learn more about the universe we inhabit.
 Subjects I enjoy following include: